GutoL/TikTok-Data-Collection/README.md

 ## Usage
 Run the Python scripts to collect TikTok data:

-collect_user_info.py: Collect user information based on usernames. collect_video_info.py: Collect video information based on video URLs. collect_comments.py: Collect comments for a given video.
+- collect_video_info.py: Collect video information based on video URLs.
+- collect_comments.py: Collect comments for a given video.
+- collect_user_info.py: Collect user information based on usernames.

 Each script may require different parameters such as usernames, video URLs, hashtags, etc. Ensure to provide the necessary inputs as per the script requirements.

 Execute the scripts: